 This dal can be stored in the fridge in an airtight container for up to three days; make sure to reheat thoroughly.
 This dal tastes even better the day after.

-You can freeze this dal for about three months in an airtight container; ensure you reheat it thoroughly before consuming it.
+You can freeze this dal in an airtight container for about three months; ensure you reheat it thoroughly before consuming it.

 Top Tips

-The secret to this dal is slow cooking.
-No pressure cooking, and no instant pots.
-In fact, in the Bukhara restaurant, the dal is left on a turned-off hot plate to cook all night gently; twenty-four hours is the usual time.
-Patience and slow cooking will reward you with the most buttery, creamy and rich Daal.
-The longer you cook this daal, the more creamy it gets.
+The secret to this dal is slow cookingβno pressure cooking or instant pots.
+In fact, in the Bukhara restaurant, the dal is left on a turned-off hot plate to cook gently all night; twenty-four hours is the usual time.
+Patience and slow cooking will reward you with the most buttery, creamy, and rich Daal.
+The longer you cook this daal, the creamier it gets.
 The creaminess comes from the urad dal slowly disintegrating and becoming mushy.

 Food Safety